mmnickymm/TheHungryLWJGLGame/README.md

 MECHANICS NEEDED:
-health, damage, projectiles, powerups/upgrades? (maybe sides can represent health and each time an enemy (or you) gets hit you lose a side)
+health, damage, projectiles, powerups/upgrades? (maybe sides can represent health and each time an enemy (or you) gets hit you lose a side) points system needed for overal scoring or for added powerups/upgrades spawning system for enemies movement system for enemies
-###what does this mean?
-Does the shape change? will this be to difficult?
-points system needed for overal scoring or for added powerups/upgrades spawning system for enemies movement system for enemies